-Work continues on the development of a new and more sustainable Business System for use in the administration of the GSF Schemes.
+Good progress on the development of a new and more sustainable Business System for use in the administration of the GSF Schemes has been made in the last 12 months.
+The project is on track to become operational in late 2016.

-Further comment on GSF Schemes' activity can be found on page 15.
+Further comment on GSF Schemes' activity can be found on page 13.